Pontarp/RichnessPatternsAlongEnvironmentalGradients/README.md

 2012, 2015).
 See also Appendix S1 of the published paper for details.

 # main_simulation_prog_5patch.m
-Depending on input arguments this function either runs the simulation as described above.
+Depending on input arguments this function runs the simulation as described above.

 # fitfunc.m
 Called by the main script, used for computing individual fitness.